pingcap/br/tests/README.md

 2. Check that all 6 required executables and `br` executable exist
 3. Execute `tests/run.sh`

-If the first tow steps are done before, you could also run `tests/run.sh` directly.
+If the first two steps are done before, you could also run `tests/run.sh` directly.
 This script will

 1. Start PD, TiKV and TiDB in background with local storage